 There is a lot of information to remember.
 We recommend you bring a family member or friend to all appointments to listen and take notes.

 After registering with the clerk, you must complete the Your Symptoms Matter assessment on the computer or iPad.
-Volunteers and staff are trained to help you log on to this program.
+Ask the volunteers or a staff member if you need help to log on to this program.

 The computer or iPad may prompt you to complete a short patient experience survey called Your Voice Matters.
 This survey gives you the chance to share your thoughts about each visit to the Regional Cancer Centre.
-Please complete the survey so that together we can improve the patient experience for everyone.
+Please complete this 5 minute survey so that together we can improve the patient experience for everyone.

 When meeting with your nurse and cancer doctor, they will:

-We try hard to make sure that your appointments go ahead as planned, but changes can happen.
-We will give you as much notice as possible if your clinic appointment needs to be changed.
+At the Regional Cancer Centre we try hard to make sure that your appointments go ahead as planned, but changes can happen.

 To cancel or change an appointment, please phone (807) 684-7200 or toll-free 1-877-696-7223.